BlitzkriegSoftware/NoSingletons/README.md

 # NoSingletons #

 Allows multiple instances of singletons to be in an election for HA, only one processes at a time.

+Update to .NET 6

+## Prerequisites

+1. Have docker desktop or similar running
+2. Invoke `Scripts\Redis-Start.ps1` to get REDIS running in your docker
+3. Set start up project to `BlitzLib.RedisElector` and run

 ## Reason ##